wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 ### External contact analysis

-**How many sales contacts do employees talk to, and are they the right contacts?** With Workplace Analytics, you can use CRM data to identify the number of contacts employees have by contact role to determine if sales employees are connecting with the right people.
+**How many sales contacts do employees talk to, and are they the right contacts?** You can use CRM data to identify the number of contacts employees have by contact role to determine if sales employees are connecting with the right people.

 ![External contact analysis](../media/external-contact-analysis.png)

 **Why does this matter?** Locating and maintaining relationships with the right contacts, based on the nature of the product or service, leads to more effective sales conversations.

+> [!NOTE]
+> To perform this analysis, additional data extraction capabilities are required.

 ### CRM augmentation

-**Is our CRM database up-to-date?** With Workplace Analytics, you can identify the number of contacts from your CRM database by contact type to ensure your CRM is up-to-date.
+**Is our CRM database up-to-date?** You can identify the number of contacts from your CRM database by contact type to ensure your CRM is up-to-date.

 ![CRM augmentation](../media/crm-augmentation.png)

 **Why does this matter?** An up-to-date CRM database is the foundation for effective sales planning, sales projections, and coaching conversations.
 It is critical for smooth operations and keeping the team informed.

+> [!NOTE]
+> To perform this analysis, additional data extraction capabilities are required.

 ## Internal collaboration